DaniAlRab/Flask_Chatbot_with_Mysql/README.md

-# Simple Chatbot FAQ System with MySQL
+# Simple Chatbot for FAQ with MySQL

 ## Project Overview
 This project is a **Flask-based chatbot** that provides automatic responses to frequently asked questions (FAQs) stored in a **MySQL database**.
 It includes endpoints for handling user queries, managing FAQs, and interacting with a front-end interface for FAQ administration.